KevinBrack/Unity-2018-Cookbook/Chapter01_coreUI/notes.md

 In the inspector of the RawImage object we add the image by selecting Texture, and setting it to the image file.
 Then click the `Set Native Size` button to remove the aspect ratio distortion.

 Then we used the `Rect Transform` window to position the image top, and center.

+## Creating UIs with the Fungus open source dialogue system.

+The Fungus dialogue system is a free UI tool for Unity that uses flow charts to handle the dialogue design.

+We will be working in the 2D template for this exercise.

+The the tool was downloaded from the unity asset store by searching `Fungus`.
+It is the package by developer Fungus Games.

+We add a Fungus flowchart to the hierarchy panel by going to the top menu and selecting `tools` => `Fungus` => `Create` => `Flowchart`.

+We access the flowchart by going to `tools` => `Fungus` => `Flowchart Window`.

+In the flow chart we select the only node in it, go to the inspector, change the name, and add a new command by pressing `[+]` => `narritive` => `say` in the inspector.